The Winter King (Cornwell novel)

 The Winter King: A Novel of Arthur is the first novel of the Warlord Chronicles trilogy by Bernard Cornwell, originally published in the UK in 1995 by Penguin Group.
 The book is based on characters and plot elements from Arthurian myth, but considerably changed and re-worked.

 The novel is divided into five parts narrated by the protagonist, Derfel Cadarn.
 A former warrior sworn to Arthur and now an elderly monk, Derfel tells the story of how Arthur became a warlord in Dark Age Britain despite illegitimacy to the throne.
 After being banished to Armorica by his father, the High King Uther Pendragon, Arthur returns to protect the new king, his infant nephew Mordred.
 However, on the cusp of a united peaceful Britain, Arthur's decision to marry Guinevere plunges the island into war again.

+A 10-episode television adaptation, produced by Sony Pictures Television and starring Iain De Caestecker as Arthur Pendragon, premiered on ITVX on 21 December 2023.

 Plot

 The story is narrated by its main protagonist, Derfel Cadarn, an elderly monk who has converted to Christianity late in life after spending many years as a warrior in the service of Arthur, a renowned warlord who long ago fought to protect the kingdom of Dumnonia.
 In the monastery at Dinnewrac, the young Queen Igraine begs Derfel to record his tales of how he met the many famous heroes of Arthurian legend.
 Knowing that his unsympathetic master Bishop Sansum cannot read, Derfel pretends to write a Christian gospel.
 Most of the narrative is recounted in a series of flashbacks to his life as a young man, with regular intermissions in the present-day monastery.